microsoft/playwright/docs/src/merge-report-js.md

 });
 ```

 Blob report contains information about all the tests that were run and their results as well as all test attachments such as traces and screenshot diffs.
-Blob reports can be merged and can be converted to any other Playwright report.
+Blob reports can be merged and converted to any other Playwright report.

 ### Copying blob reports